deljy/study-certification-aws-saa-c03/concepts/global-network/cloudfront/cloudfront-geo-restriction.md

 ### Features
 #### general
-- you can restrict who can access your distribution
+- you can restrict who can access your distribution based on request's geo location information
 - allowlist:
     - allow your users to access your content only if they're in one of the countries on a list of approved countries.
 - blocklist: